4d/docs/docs/API/SessionClass.md

 #### Description

-The `.id` property contains <!-- REF #SessionClass.id.Summary -->the unique identifier (UUID) of the session on the server<!-- END REF -->.
-This unique string is automatically assigned by the server for each session and allows you to identify its processes.
+The `.id` property contains <!-- REF #SessionClass.id.Summary -->the unique identifier (UUID) of the user session<!-- END REF -->.
+With 4D Server, this unique string is automatically assigned by the server for each session and allows you to identify its processes.

 :::tip

-You can use this property to get the [`.storage`](#storage) object of a session thanks to the [`Session storage`](../commands-legacy/session-storage.md) command.
+You can use this property to get the [`.storage`](#storage) object of a session thanks to the [`Session storage`](../commands/session-storage.md) command.

 :::